-If it is found that an individual's conduct violates this policy, sanctions by the university and the CCS program will be recommended.
+If it is found that an individual's conduct violates this policy, sanctions by the university and/or the CCS program will be recommended.
 Action may include, but not limited to, counseling, training, oral or written warning, no-contact orders, transfer, suspension, termination or expulsion.
-The degree of action may be determined based on the intent and outcome of the offense and the extent of the findings.
-Any processes and appropriate collective bargaining agreement, student conduct code, employee disciplinary procedure, or other appropriate university policy, and will be provided in writing to both the respondent and complainant.
+The degree of action may be determined based on the intent, outcome, and repetition of the offense and the extent and duration of the findings.

 Reporting.
+CCS/KSU has a zero tolerance for sexual harassment.
 All reports of sexual harassment, sexual misconduct, stalking and intimate partner violence must be reported to the Title IX Coordinator, Deputy Title IX Coordinator, and/or Affirmative Action Facilitator.
+These KSU departments will determine course of action to be taken if necessary.